2024/25 Indy Pass Buyer’s Guide

 How to use your Indy Pass

-The Indy Pass historically has not been a physical pass.
-New for 2023-24, Indy Pass issued a commemorative RFID pass to each pass holder.
+The Indy Pass wasn’t a physical pass during its first few years.
+Indy Pass issued a commemorative RFID pass to each pass holder starting in the 2023-24 season.

-For the third year in a row, the Indy Pass will not be increasing its prices for returning customers, keeping the adult pass price at $279.
+The Indy Pass didn’t increase its prices for returning customers for the third year in a row, keeping the adult pass price at $279.
 If you wish to renew your pass, simply scan the QR code on the physical pass itself or login to your account and begin the renewal process there.
-All prices listed below are for the General Public sale and not returning passholders.
+All prices listed below are for the General Public sale and not returning pass holders.
+These were the prices Indy Pass launched with in the spring before taking the pass off sale.
+Unlike many of the other multi-resort passes, the Indy Pass is on sale for just a short period of time during the spring.

 Indy Base Pass: Adults $349; Kids $199.
 This pass includes some blackout days.